gitbra/pwic/README.md

 - API and command line to automate the operations
 - Extension points in the code
 - Possible integration with external storage providers
+- No JavaScript needed to read the pages

 ## Install